-A collaboration between chefs Ken Tominaga and Michael Mina, THE RAMEN BAR is a fast casual concept which blends rich California cooking philosophy with Japanese technique and ingredients to create a new variation on Japanese ramen with West Coast style, as well as a selection of market-fresh salads, noodle dishes, snacks and sandwiches.
+A collaboration between chefs Ken Tominaga and Michael Mina, THE RAMEN BAR is a fast casual concept which blends rich California cooking philosophy with Japanese technique and ingredients to create a new variation on Japanese ramen with West Coast style, as well as a selection of poke bowls, noodle dishes, snacks and sandwiches.
 With a take-out and dine in option, this San Francisco Financial District hotspot offers the convenience to order ahead, order for office deliveries for the next big meeting, or the perfect spot to happy hour with sapporos, sakes and snacks.

 THE RAMEN BAR, designed by BISHOP PASS, was inspired by elements of water – the most important ingredient in preparation of ramen.
 THE RAMEN BAR interior evokes the feel of a Japanese fishing village and traditional Japanese boating docks using reclaimed wood, distressed shipping sails and rope to complete the unique concept aesthetic.
 The restaurant features beautifully crafted oak wood tables, Douglas fir shelving, and vintage metal-framed chairs with wood seats.